DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 ```

 ### REPL, Read Eval Print Loop
 Also worth mentioning is the Clojure REPL!
-You can run evaluate the code inside the editor like it was the browser console, also a REPL is connected to the browser.
+You can evaluate the code inside the editor like it was the browser console, also a REPL is connected to the browser.
 I have not been experimenting anything with it and can only imagine what to do with it!

 ### Performance of Reagent
-[Reagent mentions](https://github.com/reagent-project/reagent#performance) that sometimes Reagent is actually faster then React a lot of times!
+[Reagent mentions](https://github.com/reagent-project/reagent#performance) that sometimes Reagent is actually __faster then React__ a lot of times!

 ### The work Dough calculator
-I started creating this first project a long time ago but then I got so frustrated with the range fields logic and never really got it to work!
-I picked it up again and restarted it and this time my brain had already figured out how it should be done and it went pretty fast!
+I started working on this project a long time ago but then I got so frustrated with the sliders logic and never really got it to work as I wanted!

+Now stared this blog I got motivated to pick it up again, this time my brain had already figured out how it should be done and it went pretty fast!

 To start a Reagent project I first needed to install [leiningen](https://leiningen.org/) and OpenJDK v8, I used brew for both: